-Requirement: 3,000 - 5,000 words Upload to Moodle by 12noon.
+Requirement: 3,000 - 5,000 words

 The fourth essay is produced during the fieldwork phase and serves as a means to draw productively on the experience gained during this period.
 The essay is expected to project a clear implementation strategy for each student's evolving design proposal.
-Work is to take account of the political, social and economic factors that would impinge upon the realization of the design and to propose strategies for navigating these issues (GC11.2).
+Work is to take account of the political, social and economic factors that would impinge upon the realization of the design and to propose strategies for navigating these issues.
 Students are to explicitly identify the organisations, regulations and procedures involved in the negotiation and approval of their projects.
-(GC 11.1)

 At a broad, strategic level, the essay is to reflect the political context of the work in question.
 It should choose a particular area of focus or prevalent theme to demonstrate an advanced understanding of the local, regional and national policies and debates that influence the context and development of the design proposal and the refinement of its brief.
-At a more detailed scale, students should define the scope, location and brief of their project precisely and use the essay to consider their own responsibility as an architect in the realization of the proposal, and the legal, professional, statutory and commercial frameworks that enable or hinder this role (GC11.1).
+At a more detailed scale, students should define the scope, location and brief of their project precisely and use the essay to consider their own responsibility as an architect in the realization of the proposal, and the legal, professional, statutory and commercial frameworks that enable or hinder this role.

 Students should draw heavily on their experience in practice or in the field, citing relevant case-studies and precedents, in order to display a nuanced understanding of the strategies and means of communication necessary to realise their proposal.
-While at this stage, the project is still in development, contract forms, the phasing of construction and access to materials should be considered as a means of focusing the direction of this exercise (GC11.2).

 This essay is an essential building block for the direction of the main Design Thesis as it grounds the theoretical and technical aspects of the thesis work within a defined context, and reinforces the relationship between design development and pure research.

-Examination Procedure (10%): Double marked by internal departmental examiners
+Examination Procedure (10%):